The main ways norovirus is transmitted are:

 There is no specific medical treatment for norovirus infection.
 Most people recover completely without treatment.

-Unless otherwise instructed by a GP, anti-diarrhoeal medications (to slow the diarrhoea) and anti-nausea medications (to reduce the nausea) should be avoided.
+Medications to slow diarrhoea or reduce nausea should be avoided unless otherwise instructed by a doctor.
 In most cases, it is better to let the body clear itself of the virus.

 Use of antibiotics should be avoided because they are not effective against viruses and their inappropriate use contributes to the development of antibiotic resistance.